 - a description of what you're going to do to improve indigenous biodiversity values

 - the estimated total cost of the project funding

 - other funding secured (must be up to 50% of project costs) and can include landowner investment

 - the projected benefits expected of the project once fully implemented eg. educational opportunities, enhancement of wildlife

 - the plans for long-term management of the indigenous biodiversity values

 - the name and contact details of the person or group coordinating the project

 Applications will be ranked on biodiversity merit and approved to the extent of available funds.

-Grahame and Anne Maclaurin were successful in securing the natural heritage fund to fence off and plant around an existing 2ha area of remnant semi coastal native forest on Waipura Station.
+Grahame and Anne Maclaurin were successful in securing funding to fence off and plant around an existing 2ha area of remnant semi coastal native forest on Waipura Station.
 The total land area to be protected as part of the project will be 5ha including a wetland area.
 The project is considered to play a significant role in forming a linkage for biodiversity between a cluster of 4 protection management areas and other small bush remnants within a 2km radius of the site.

-Pania and Eugene King successfully secured natural heritage funding to fence off and plant 2 wetland areas on Kiriroa Station at Motu.
+Pania and Eugene King successfully secured funding to fence off and plant 2 wetland areas on Kiriroa Station at Motu.
 The natural wetlands have had stock excluded and weeds removed including willows to restore the wetland ecosystem.
 Weka will benefit from the additional habitat as well as the pest control regime that is being undertaken with the help of pupils from Motu School.